-On July 3, 2024, the Company acquired a 0.375% net smelter returns royalty on the sale of products from the mining projects collectively known as the Salamanca project, including the Retortillo, Zona 7 and Alameda projects, located in Spain.
+On July 3, 2024, the Company acquired a 0.375% net smelter returns royalty on the Salamanca project, including the Retortillo, Zona 7 and Alameda projects, located in Spain.
 The purchase price paid by the Company for this interest was \$0.7 million in cash.